marekhadas1989/lampstackdocker/README.md

 Apart from minor differences as listed below it has pretty much the same specs.<br/><br/>
 Known Limitations:<br/><br/>

-* By 01/03/2019 Google Page Speed was not availabled for ARM microarchitecture.
+* By 01/03/2019 Google Page Speed was not available for ARM microarchitecture.
 * Latest available version of MySQL for ARM based devices during that built was 5.7.

 <h1>Quick Start</h1>